 • Recognize the difference between stated and effective annual interest rates.

 • Determine willingness to pay for bonds and stocks, given assumed future expected payments of these assets.

 • Understand the role of risk reduction through investment diversification.

 • Calculate the expected return on an asset as a function of the amount of undiversifiable risk.

-Must have completed ECON 1 - Principles of Microeconomics, ECON 2 - Principles of Macroeconomics, and ECON 3A - Financial Accounting (or equivalent courses) with a C grade or higher in each course.
+Must have completed ECON 1 - Principles of Microeconomics, and ECON 2 - Principles of Macroeconomics, (or equivalent courses) with a C grade or higher in each course.

 This Application for Candidacy must be completed and approved in order to enroll in this course and others within the Strategic Investments Program.